 Visiting Iceland natural hot springs is like entering the outdoor (and free) spa treatment.
 Geothermal pools in Iceland are hidden in the mountains, surrounded by lava fields, small or big.
 You can many different types of hot pools dotted around the island.
 Find the best hot springs in Iceland, where you can relax and enjoy the nature around – for free, together with a handy hot springs Iceland map included.

 Known for its unique atmosphere and untouched nature, Iceland has many secret places that will make your experience truly unforgettable.
 Discover Iceland off the beaten path and see where to find Icelandic hidden gems with the exact location map.

-Expensive prices, broken engine, blown up tyres, huge fines for invisible scratches, additional fees for “needed” insurance – internet stories about car rentals in Iceland can sometimes be like taken straight from the horror movie.
+Expensive prices, broken engine, blown up tyres, huge fines for invisible scratches, additional fees for “needed” insurance.
+Internet stories about car rentals in Iceland can sometimes be like taken straight from the horror movie.
 Is it really that bad?
-How to make it much more pleasant experience?
+How to find the best car rental in Iceland?
 What other options for traveling around Iceland you have?